nanoutils/nanoutils/docs/docs/methods.md

 ```

 ::: tip
-Returns a shallow copy of an object
+Returns a shallow copy of `object`
 :::

 ## `dissocPath`

-Returns an `object` without a specified field based on a given path
+Returns `object` without a specified field based on a given path

 ```js
 import { dissocPath } from 'nanoutils'